enasequence/read_docs/prog_07.rst

 and set up to run on a sequencing instrument.
 Thus the experiment object contains details about sequencing platform and library protocols.

-A run object is used to submit read data files to the archive and can be thought to represent a lane on an sequencing machine, or in case of pooled samples, represent the demultiplexed reads for one sample.
+A run object is used to attach sequence read data to experiments and can be likened to a lane (or equivalent) on an sequencing machine.
+If the original lane is pooled then a run object may represent the demultiplexed reads for one source sample.

 The experiment XML format is defined by `SRA.experiment.xsd <ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.experiment.xsd>`_ XML Schema, and the run XML format is defined by `SRA.run.xsd <ftp://ftp.sra.ebi.ac.uk/meta/xsd/sra_1_5/SRA.run.xsd>`_ XML Schema.

 The XML schemas define the structure of the XMLs and provide controlled vocabularies for many elements.
-For example `LIBRARY_STRATEGY` and `PLATFORM` element values are restricted by enumerations defined in the schemas.
+For example, `PLATFORM` (sequencing platform) element values are restricted by enumerations defined in the schemas.

 Relationships between objects